From day one to our future plans, we rely on the generosity of those who love animals. Become a supporter today.

-The Warrington Animal Centre (originally known as the Harold Hallwood Home for Animals) opened in October 1984 thanks primarily to a £20,000 legacy from Tom Forster in honour of his long-time cat companion Tibby.
-Although the legacy was given in 1979 and planning permission gained in 1981, this was a slow three year process before the opening.
+The Warrington Animal Centre (originally known as the Harold Hallwood Home for Animals) began thanks largely to a £20,000 legacy from Tom Forster in honour of his long-time cat companion, Tibby.
+We got planning permission in 1981, and three years later our doors opened to our first animals.

-It took several years for the Centre to be established as it was built largely through volunteer labour, led and organised by Harold Hallwood himself (who sadly passed away in November 2009); then vice-chairman of the branch.
+We had two dog kennels, and no cat pens.
+During a bitterly cold winter, we used the office, the toilet and the shower room to house the first animals to come through our doors.
+It took several years for the Centre to be established as it was built mostly through volunteer labour, led and organised by Harold Hallwood himself (who sadly passed away in November 2009); then vice-chairman of the branch.